Top 25 Kelantan Attractions (2023)

 Kelantan, located in the northeast of Malaysia, is a rural state that is also known as the Land of Lightning.
 Considered as one of the most conservative states in Malaysia, this state is a place rich with Islamic heritage.
-With an abundance of things to see here, here are the top 25 Kelantan attractions that you should not miss out on.
+With an abundance of things to see here, here are some of the best attractions in Kelantan that you should not miss out on.

 Bachok